hacks-guide/Guide_Wii/_pages/en_US/wiiconnect24.md

 RiiConnect24 currently does not have a self-hosted guide, however you can find ours [here](riiconnect24).

 ## Updating RTC Clock
-If you choose to install either of these services on your Wii, it is advised to synchronize its enternal clock in order to prevent various issues that may arise otherwise.
+If you choose to install either of these services on your Wii, it is advised to synchronize its external clock in order to prevent various issues that may arise otherwise.
 The steps to do so can be found below:

 #### What you need
 + A working Internet connection on your Wii